-- 59. A variety of options are provided to councils for the calculation of MRP.
+- 51. MRP is the amount out of revenues set aside each year as a provision for debt i.e. the provision in respect of capital expenditure financed by borrowing. - 52.
+The council is required by regulation to approve an annual MRP policy before the start of the year to which it relates.
+Any in-year changes must also be submitted to the council for approval. - 53.
+A variety of options are provided to councils for the calculation of MRP.
 The council has chosen the "asset life method" as being most appropriate.
 Using this method MRP will be based on the estimated life of the asset, in accordance with the regulations (this option must be applied for any expenditure capitalised under a Capitalisation Direction).
-Repayments included in annual PFI or finance leases are applied as MRP. - 60.
+Repayments included in annual PFI or finance leases are applied as MRP. - 54.
 Currently, the council's MRP liability is nil.
-This will remain the case unless capital expenditure is financed by external borrowing. - 61.
-In the event that borrowing is required to fund the council's capital programme the Head of Finance will determine the most appropriate repayment method, term of borrowing and duration of borrowing.
+This will remain the case unless capital expenditure is financed by external or internal borrowing. - 55.
+The council's current capital programme will primarily be financed from internal resources.
+If borrowing is undertaken then the council will be required by statute to set aside funds in the annual revenue budget to amortise the principal element of any borrowing this is the MRP.
+There will also be a requirement to set aside revenue budget for the interest payments on any borrowing raised.
+Loans will generally be taken over the life of the assets being financed and amortised accordingly.
+The Head of Finance will determine the most appropriate repayment method, term of borrowing and duration of borrowing.
+As a general illustration, Table 6 below gives an example of the annual revenue costs associated with borrowing an amount of £2.5 million over a 50 year period, based on the current district tax base of 50,452 Band D equivalents: